matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/vyper.md

 # Vyper

 The Vyper compiler we provide as part of our toolchain is called [zkvyper](https://github.com/matter-labs/zkvyper-bin).
-It operates on LLL IR and metadata received from the underlying [vyper](https://docs.vyperlang.org/en/latest/index.html) compiler, which must be available in `$PATH`, or the path must be explicitly passed via the CLI (command-line interface).
+It operates on Vyper’s LLL IR and metadata received from the underlying [vyper](https://docs.vyperlang.org/en/latest/index.html) compiler, which must be available in `$PATH`, or the path must be explicitly passed via the CLI (command-line interface).

 ## Usage